Puntius khohi: Description

-color
+Color

 Live fish is colored silvery with black markings on the lateral line scales and the lateral line is complete and is little concave with 28 scales and a light band above the lateral line. black markings are present in caudal peduncle, operculum and dorsal fin is black in shade.

-Threat
+Threats

-Biodiversity of the river in which P.khohi is present is threatened by illegal fishing using poison.
+The biodiversity of the river in which P. khohi is present is threatened by illegal fishing using poison.